the psychology of trauma

 healing unresolved trauma & symptoms

-The focus during the psychotherapy that I practice is to dislodge the internal stuck trauma material and facilitate its natural progression so that it can complete the initial process that it was inhibited from completing during the original trauma event.
-Once the internal trauma and the associated stuck fight or flight responses complete successfully, the associated trauma symptoms and discomfort reciprocally ceases to exist.
+The focus during the psychotherapy that I practice is to dislodge the internal stuck trauma material and facilitate its natural progression so that it can complete the initial fight or flight response (sympathetic nervous response) that was inhibited from completing during the original trauma event.
+Once the internal trauma and the associated stuck fight or flight responses complete successfully, the trauma memory is able to store correctly and the associated trauma symptoms and discomfort reciprocally ceases to exist.
 These chronic symptoms are replaced by a renewed sense of meaning, connection and wholeness.

-For further info on this form of psychotherapy pls click on the following link: www.ship.org.za
+For further information on this form of psychotherapy please click on the following link: www.ship.org.za